Cash flow forecast: what it is and how to create one

 A cash flow dashboard shows how cash balances will rise and fall in response to expected transactions.

-Creating a cash flow projection involves estimating when money will flow in and out of your business, then calculating your resulting cash position over time.
-This process shows exactly when you'll have cash surpluses or shortages.
-You can build projections using spreadsheets or specialised software.
+Creating a cash flow projection means estimating when money will flow in and out, then calculating your resulting cash position over time.
+You can build projections using spreadsheets or accounting software.

 Follow these steps to create your spreadsheet forecast:

-• Step 2: List all expected cash inflows with specific dates (sales receipts, grants, tax refunds, loans)
+- List all expected cash inflows with specific dates, such as sales receipts, grants, tax refunds, and loans

-• Step 3: List all expected cash outflows with dates (regular expenses, annual fees, taxes, repairs)
+- List all expected cash outflows with dates, such as regular expenses, annual fees, taxes, and repairs

 Alternative methods of cash flow projections